boutell/docker-dev/README.md

 Also, any folder named `node_modules` is **not synced**.
 This improves performance and there is no benefit to syncing them, since your host OS and the Linux-powered container usually cannot use the same packages without a fresh install command.

+For best results, **don't npm install on the host machine at all** when working in the `projects` folder.
+You can, but it will copy a lot of unnecessary files to the `.sync` folder in the container, only to be ignored by `unison`.